ClimateMisinformation/blog/content/docs/example/MarketResearch.md

 60% of people believe that "many scientific experts still question if humans are contributing to climate change".
 Thirty per cent of people believe climate change is "largely down to natural causes", while 7% refuse to accept the climate is changing at all.

-It is hardly surprising that political world view is by far the greatest determinant of attitudes to climate change, especially in the US where three times more Republicans than Democrats believe that "too much fuss is made about global warming".
+It is hardly surprising that political world view is by far the greatest determinant of attitudes to climate change, especially in the US, where three times more Republicans than Democrats believe that "too much fuss is made about global warming".

 Instead of focusing on denialism, climate misinformation is getting local, focused on extreme weather events tied to a changing climate — such the Texas storm or recent wildfires that ravaged California and Australia.